ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

    *  ``-XWarnRebindableSyntax``: this would be new, but we would warn on every use of a rebindable construct that does not refer to the appropriate name from base.
    * ``-XWarnDeepSubsumption``: would warn when deep subsumption was actually used, and simple subsumption would not have sufficed.

-1. **Non-negatable extensions**.
+6. **Non-negatable extensions**.
 Some language extensions are non-negatable; for example, you cannot say ``-XNoSafe``.
 (This is the case today, because someone might want to ensure that all files are compiled Safely, and an individual module should not be able to opt out.)

-1. **Incompatible extensions**.
+7. **Incompatible extensions**.
 Two language extensions can be mutually incompatible.
 For example ``-XSafe`` and ``-XUnsafe``.
 It is an error to specify both at "warn" level or above.

-1. A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions, just as today.
+8. **Language editions**.
+A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions, just as today.
 Each language edition is incompatible with other language editions, so you can specify at most one language edition.

    Any particular version of GHC comes with its own "default language edition".
 For example, GHC 9.8 has default language edition GHC2021.
 What that means is that the language extensions implied by GHC2021 are switched on; but GHC2021 itself is not, so that the user can say ``ghc -XGHC2024`` without an incompatible-extension warning.

-Extensions are processed in order, as today (but see Proposal 3 for an alternative).
+Extensions are processed in order, as today.
+(Richard has a separate proposal in preparation, to make extensions order-independent.)

-The meaning of -W and -Wall would continue to be "enable all recommended warnings" and "enable all reasonable warnings", just as in GHC today.
-These lists may vary with GHC version.
+The meaning of `-W` and `-Wall` would continue to be "enable all recommended warnings" and "enable all reasonable warnings", just as in GHC today.
+These lists may therefore vary with GHC version; so a later GHC version may warn about things that an earlier GHC version does not.

 Effect and Interactions
 -----------------------

+This design has the following happy consequences.

 * The tension between warnings and language extensions disappears.
 For example, at the top of a module we can write::